 What is the club's role in the long-term program?

-Rotary clubs that participate in the long-term Youth Exchange program are demonstrating their commitment to International Service in one of the best, most direct, most meaningful, and most fun ways possible.
+Rotary clubs that participate in the long-term Youth Exchange program are demonstrating their commitment to international service in one of the best, direct, most meaningful, and fun ways possible.
 Clubs will seek out and sponsor local (outbound) students to spend a year overseas in a remarkable, life-changing experience, and will host one or more foreign (inbound) students for a year in your community.

 For the inbound students, the club is responsible for finding host families and arranging for schooling, in addition to providing the student with a monthly allowance (see below).
 Ideally, there should be three or four different host families through the year, so the student gets to enjoy a variety of experiences, several families get to enjoy the student, and no one family is over-burdened.
 The club must get approval from a local high school for the student’s enrollment there, and that information, along with the identity of the first host family, must be submitted to the District YE Committee at least three months before the student’s arrival.

 The host club must also designate one of its members to serve as the inbound student’s Counselor, to meet with the student on a regular basis, keep on top of the student’s progress through the year, help resolve problems, and provide a direct link to the Rotary club.
 The Counselor can be the Youth Exchange Officer or a different member, but the Counselor cannot be the current host parent.

 Host clubs should try to bring their inbounds to at least one Rotary meeting each month, so as many members as possible can meet the student.
 It’s also a great idea to involve the student in club activities, whether they are community service efforts, social events, or whatever.
 These events allow the student to meet more Rotarians, and vice versa, opening up wonderful opportunities for future times together and greater international understanding.

 What is the club's role in the short-term program?